ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/00-introduction.md

-rest of the chapter will describe fundamental representations for graphs, provide a reference implementation, and cover core graph algorithms including traversal, topological sort, shortest paths algorithms, and algorithms to find the minimal-cost spanning tree.
+rest of the chapter will describe fundamental representations for graphs, provide a reference implementation, and cover core graph algorithms including traversal, topological sort, shortest paths algorithms, and algorithms to find the [minimum spanning tree]{.term}.
 Besides being useful and interesting in their own right, these algorithms illustrate the use of many other data structures presented throughout the course.